abrahimt/KnO3/README.md

 # KnO3 - Rusty Knight Chess Engine

-A chess engine built with rust!

-## Purpose
-Using the video to make an engine that can play against humans.
-Make a GUI in Python?
-Use engine to calculate next best moves.
+We plan on building a chess engine in Rust using basic chess ideas.
+Some of our targets are to make it possible to play a full game against a user and to be able to calculate the best move given a certain situation.
+A long-term goal would be to build a Python GUI to make things more user-friendly.

 ## Video Inspo